tauren/tmpl-precompile/README.md

 # jade-precompile - Jade Template Precompiler

-jade-precompile will process a group of jade templates and output a javascript file containing a precompiled function for each template.
+jade-precompile will process a group of jade templates and output a javascript file containing precompiled functions for all templates in the group.

 A primary use case is to send a javascript file containing precompiled jade templates to a browser.
 The template can then be rendered by simply calling a function.
-Jade does not need to be included client-side for the templates to render, as the templates have been converted into pure javascript functions.
+Jade.js does not need to be included client-side for the templates to render, as the templates have been converted into pure javascript functions.

-*NOTE:* This module is my first foray into any node.js technologies, including npm, jade, and uglify.
+**NOTE:** This module is my first foray into any node.js technologies, including npm, jade, and uglify.
 I'm not even sure if precompiling jade templates to serve to a browser is a good idea.
 The size of each output script for a tiny template is 2KB or 1.25KB uglified.
 An application with many large templates will probably find that using jade.js in the browser might actually be better.
 This